Frequently asked questions

 Will events be indoors or outdoors?

-Almost all outdoors!
+All outdoors!
 Think ocean breezes, open-air vibes, and golden sunsets—bring layers for cooler evenings.

 What should I pack besides wedding outfits?